girikgarg8/Git-and-Github-Basics/README.md

 8. `commit`: git commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

 9. `git commit` : registers staging changes to a commit.

+10. `git log`: shows the commit history of the repository.
+If you want to exit out of git log prompt, press `q`.

+11. `git restore <path to file>` : two different usecases, explained below:

+Unstaged Changes: If you have made changes to a file in your working directory but have not yet staged those changes, you can use `git restore` to discard those changes and revert the file to the state, it was in the last committed version.

+Staged Changes: If you have already staged changes (using `git add`) but want to remove them from the working directory, it cannot be simply done with `git restore` .
+We need to use `git restore --staged` .

+Doing this will move the changes from staging area to working directory.

+Now we can discard the changes from the working directort by using `git restore <filename>` as before.

+12. `git diff <commit-id1> <commit-id2>` : Considering commit-id1 to be the previous commit and commit-id2 to be the further commit, it tells the difference between the two commits in terms of additions and deletions of code.